-For the north or cooler side of your house where there is some shade at least part of the day I love clematis.
+For the north or cooler side of your house where there is some shade at least part of the day, clematis adds a wonderful burst of color and foliage.
 This is a climbing vine like plant that needs a trellis but will really add a wonderful burst of color in the spring and early summer months.
 You can choose different varieties to ensure you have flowering plants throughout the entire growing seasons.
 I have found that the key to growing these in Texas is to plant them very deep and use a lot of mulch to help keep the roots as cool as possible.
 They do need regular watering and will quickly wilt and drop flowers if they get too hot or miss a regular watering.
 This is a perennial that can tolerate a freeze in the winter and still come back as lush as ever in the spring.

 Colors of the flowers are very bright and vibrant and come in almost every shade and color imaginable.
 There are two tone flowers, typically with darker petal edges or solid flowers in red, blue, purple, yellow, white, orange and pink.
 Flowers can be huge and up to 6 inches across or they can be small, delicate and even bluebell shaped.

 This more of a shrub but it is so beautiful on the edge or back side of a garden.
 It will stay green all year round and forms a natural mound shape that can be up to four feet in the middle and tapering down to the edges.
 It is really fast growing and does best in full sunlight.
 This plant spreads quickly and is a perfect option for ground cover on the side of a hill or where you want color without a lot of fuss.
 Like all the flowers mentioned above this is an absolute must if you love hummingbirds and butterflies in your garden or around your home.